 - 2 Cups Filtered Water or desired thickness

 Roast the poblanos on the stovetop at medium-high heat.
 A gas stove works the best but it will work fine on an electric stove.
 Char the peppers on all sides turning with a pair of tongs.
 When good and charred, steam them for 10 minutes in a covered dish or a paper bag rolled shut to hold in the steam.

 Take a paper towel and rub off the char.
 It’s ok to leave a little of the char.
 Slice in half and remove the seeds and stems.

 Add the onions to a saute pan with the oil and saute on medium-low heat for 5 minutes then add the garlic and cook until onions are soft and the garlic just starts to become golden.

 While onions are cooking remove stem and seeds from the dried ancho peppers and grind in a coffee grinder until it becomes a fine powder.

 Put the tomatoes, poblano. jalapeno, onions, garlic and bouillon cube in a food processor, then puree and pour back into the sauté pan.
 Or use a hand held immersion blender.

-Add the water and spices then cook for about 1/2 hour.
+Add the water and spices then cook on medium-low heat for about 1/2 hour.
 Make sure to stir occasionally.